egberts/tls-ca-manage/README.md

     tls-ca-managed.sh -T  root                           # creates Root CA in traditional OpenSSL directory layout

-Required Out-of-Band Setup:

-    sudo chown root:ssl-cert /etc/ssl
-    sudo chmod g+rxw,o-rwx /etc/ssl
-    sudo cp ./tls-ca-managed /usr/local/bin

-No install script purposely given here; this is serious admin effort here.
-May impact other servers' improperly configured but direct access to `/etc/ssl`.

-My belief is that `/etc/ssl` was never intended for direct access by end-servers' TLS/SSL.
-Just a holding area of certificates.
-I've tried to give 'ssl-cert' group access to end-server(s) but realized that would be giving away the TLS/SSL store too much.
-You create the appropriate 'private' subdirectory in each of the end-server's /etc/<server-name>/<private-tls> and COPY their server-specific certs over to there.

-# Requirements

-* Active shell account be in 'ssl-cert' supplemental group
-* File write-access to /etc/ssl subdirectory (preferably at 'ssl-cert' group)
-* OpenSSL v1.1.1 or later (depends on 'openssl genpkey')

-# Example Setup
-The example setups are given in following sections:
-* Creating Root CA node
-* Creating Intermediate CA node
-* Creating 2nd Intermediate CA node
-* Renew Root CA node
-* Renew Intermediate CA node
-* Encrypt using ChaCha20-Poly1305
-* Encrypt using Elliptic Curve

 ## Creating Root CA node
 To create a root CA node, execute: